OctopusSamples/NDCDevOpsWorkshop/README.md

 You can also define versioning rules per channel to ensure that only versions that meet specific criteria are deployed to particular channels.

-You can read more [Channels](https://octopus.com/docs/deployment-process/channels)
+You can read more about [Channels](https://octopus.com/docs/deployment-process/channels)

 ### Lifecycles